Macs75/pico8-android/README.md

 *   **Android Handheld Support:** Tested and verified on devices like the **RG Cube**.
 *   **Virtual Keyboard:** Access the Android keyboard at any time by sliding up from the bottom of the screen.
 *   **Options Menu:** Access the side menu for settings and options by sliding from the left side of the screen.
+*   **Frontend support:** Now you can use ES-DE to launch Pico-8 games with this application as alternative emulator. ( see release notes of v.0.0.7 waiting for integrated support from ES-DE team )
+*   **Direct card launch:** You can now launch cards directly from any file manager.
+Moreover,   if you activate deep links, you can also launch cards directly from the https://www.lexaloffle.com/ website.
+Alternatively available on browser that support it is available "Send Link " and "Send Image" options to launch the card in this app.

 ## 📂 Project Structure